ocean-tracking-network/biologging_standardization/templates/fields/instrumentID.md

 # InstrumentID

 ## Definition
-Unique tag ID.
-Can be the tag serial number or similar identification system used by the manufacturer.
+Unique instrument ID.
+Can be the instrument serial number or similar identification system used by the manufacturer.

 ## Format
 alpha-numerical, e.g. “09A0178”